 Each tutoring session requires 60-90 minutes in length.
-The practicum entails successful delivery of a minimum of 65 Wilson Reading System® (WRS) lessons and teaching mastery through WRS® Step 4.2
+The practicum entails successful delivery of a minimum of 65 Wilson Reading System (WRS) lessons and teaching mastery through WRS Step 4.2

-Participants will receive extensive mentoring as they apply these techniques in a 1:1 tutorial setting.
-Please note that for this course to count toward the USBE's Secondary Literacy Interventionist Endorsement, educators must implement Wilson® Level I in a small group of secondary students (i.e., grades 6-12), in addition to the practicum student.
+Please note that for this course to count toward the USBE's Secondary Literacy Interventionist Endorsement, educators must implement Wilson Level I Part 1 in a small group of secondary students (i.e., grades 6- 12), in addition to the practicum student.

-Through intervention, observation, coaching, reading, and attendance at clinical training sessions, participants will be expected to extend their knowledge of the following topics: Planning & Delivering Differentiated Literacy Instruction
+Through intervention, observation, coaching, reading, and attendance at clinical training sessions, participants will be expected to extend their knowledge of the following topics:

+Planning & Delivering Differentiated Literacy Instruction